Coronavirus and newfound fame: German biotechs in the spotlight | DW | 24.11.2020

 Two German companies are at the forefront in the global race for a COVID-19 vaccine.
 But the potential of top German research could be used much more effectively, especially with the right level of investment.

 Germany's biotech industry suddenly finds itself at the center of global discourse.
 BioNTech, based in Mainz, and its US partner Pfizer have developed a highly promising COVID-19 vaccine.
-Curevac, from Tübingen, says it will have the "best, if not the fastest" vaccine within a few months.
+And CureVac, from Tübingen, has said it will have the "best, if not the fastest" vaccine within a few months.

-What makes these two German vaccine pioneers so successful?
-They are backed by billionaires like the Strüngmann brothers and Dietmar Hopp, who have already made so much money in their lives that they are not dependent on a quick return.
+Part of the success of these two German vaccine pioneers can be attributed to the backing of investors like the Strüngmann brothers and Dietmar Hopp, billionaires who are not dependent on a quick return.

 "At EY, we did a study at the beginning of the year: Venture capital for startups.
 And the amazing thing is: it's not so much because there is no venture capital.
 It's because of the allocation, where you invest.
-Because of the €6.2 billion [$7.4 billion] for startups in Germany, only about 1.5% goes to biotech."
+Because of the €6.2 billion [$7.4 billion] for startups in Germany, only about 1.5% goes to biotech," he said.

 This corresponds to just over €90 million for biotech startups across Germany.
 That's peanuts compared with the equivalent of almost €30 billion that a single VC fund like Flagship Pioneering puts into US biotech companies.